Can a change of diet save the world?

 Would you be willing to change your diet if that could save our planet?
 While you are thinking about your answer, let me tell you why I ask this question.

-A new report was recently published in which an international group of scientists from 16 different countries proposed a life-saving diet.
+They recently published a new report in which an international group of scientists from 16 different countries proposed a life-saving diet.
 It will not only save your life, but the focus includes saving the planet.
-It was published recently in The Lancet.
+It was published in The Lancet.

 How to feed 10 billion people

 They predict that by the year 2050, there will be approximately 10 billion people on this earth.
 All these people want to eat.
 We have already 3 billion people who are malnourished.
 Clearly, a big change has to occur so we can all survive.